-EDUCATION/PROFESSIONAL EXPERIENCE
+EDUCATION/PROFESSIONAL BACKGROUND

-Dr. Yakubenko received Ph.D. in biochemistry in the National Academy of Science of Ukraine.
-He obtained a post-doctoral training in cell and molecular biology in the Lerner Research Institute at the Cleveland Clinic.
-He was a research faculty in the Cleveland Clinic before joining ETSU in 2015.RESEARCH/TEACHING INTERESTS
+Dr. Yakubenko received a Ph.D. in biochemistry from the National Academy of Sciences of Ukraine.
+He obtained a post-doctoral training in cell and molecular biology at the Lerner Research Institute at the Cleveland Clinic.
+He was a research faculty in the Cleveland Clinic before joining ETSU in 2015.

 Ongoing: